-The CIG in its current form dates from 1 January 2005, building on an informal ecumenical ethical investment network that had existed since 1973.
+The CIG builds on an informal ecumenical ethical investment network that had existed since 1973.

 The CIG helps members actively develop and maintain investment policies that represent their faith and wider responsible investment practice.
-We publish in-depth research on issues that matter to our members and their constituents.
+We publish in-depth research on issues that matter.
 Previous topics have included executive remuneration and climate change.

 The CIG engages with business collectively with the goal of raising corporate standards.
-We have a track record of delivering the change that our members want to see.
+We have a track record of delivering change.
 Recent engagement activity is detailed in our news section and annual reviews.

 The CIG does not dictate policy to our members, nor do we make public statements that are attributable to them.